cs3216/cs3216.github.io/coursework/mobile/index.md

 application location-aware.
 When calling these functions, callbacks are passed to handle success and failure cases.

-1.  `getCurrentPosition`: Invokes callback with user's current position passed as the first parameter.
+1.  `getCurrentPosition`: Invokes a callback with the user's current position passed as the first parameter.

 2.  `watchPosition`: Does the same as `getCurrentPosition`.
 In addition,